surgems/ec-events/content/collections/family-rides/spinning-coaster.md

         content:
           -
             type: text
-            text: 'Not like any old house, full of magic and mystery, this ride will leave you spellbound.
-This is one crazy rollercoaster that will have you spinning out of control!
-A huge hit with the whole family, step this way and let the magic take you over, leaving you mesmerised.'
+            text: 'This is one crazy rollercoaster that will have you spinning out of control!
+A huge hit with the whole family!'
           -
             type: hard_break
           -